kubernetes-sigs/gateway-api/geps/gep-5224/index.md

 * **`RequestMirror`.** Mirroring clones the request to a separate backend and discards the mirror's response.
 It does **not** mutate the primary request in any way, so by construction it cannot influence which route the primary is matched to.
-The pre-routing phase is defined as the phase whose output *can* influence route selection.
-A variant that provably cannot doesn't belong.

 * **`ResponseHeaderModifier`.** This filter mutates headers on the response path.
 During the pre-routing phase, no backend has been selected, no